mpdunne/testseqs/README.md

 Usage
 =====

-TestSeqs is written in python, and requires no installation (though you may wish to put the download directory in your bash $PATH).
+TestSeqs is written in python, and requires no installation (though you may wish to put the download directory in your bash ```$PATH```).
 To run TestSeqs with no options whatsoever, simply type ```testseqs```.
-This will give 10 random amino acid sequences, each derived from an initial sequence of length 40.
+This will give 5 random amino acid sequences, each derived from an initial sequence of length 40.

 Sequence options
 ================